 In his executive order, Governor Paterson actually extended the period for studying facking, while limiting what isn’t allowed during the fracking study period.
 The bill that was sent to his desk called for a moratorium on “all conventional, low-volume, vertical oil and gas wells,” in addition to high volume wells that are both horizontal and vertical.
 Paterson’s executive order keeps any new permits for horizontal drilling from being issued until a study period is over.
 This isn’t going to happen any time before July 1st 2011.

-, his rationale for the veto was mainly based on the premise that the fracking moratorium went too far to block oil and natural gas production at the expense of the state’s already struggling economy.
+According to Patterson, his rationale for the veto was mainly based on the premise that the fracking moratorium went too far to block oil and natural gas production at the expense of the state’s already struggling economy.
 “With a $315 million budget gap in the current fiscal year, and a projected gap of over $9 billion in the 2011-12 sate fiscal year, New York simply cannot afford to send hundreds and perhaps thousands of jobs, and millions of dollars in capital investment to Pennsylvania and other states to our south,” read a release from Patterson’s office.

 Now, while Paterson is scoring points on the economic front, and perhaps salvaging a few points by extending a more narrowly defined limit on fracking, his compromise was even welcomed by some in the energy industry.
 The New York Times’ green blog pointed out that his limiting the moratorium to horizontal wells isn’t much of a limit, but it still carries weight in the energy community.
 “Most modern wells that use fracking are, in fact, horizontal wells, but the industry welcomed the governor’s veto as staking out middle ground,” read the piece by Tom Zeller, Jr.